thoth-station/storages/README.rst

 Each workflow task in the cluster reports a JSON which states necessary information about the task run (metadata) and actual results.
-These results of workflow tasks are stored on object storage `Ceph <https://ceph.io/>`__ via S3 compatible API and later on synced via graph syncs to the knowledge graph.
+These results of workflow tasks are stored on in a object storage supporting the  S3 API and later on synced via graph syncs to the knowledge graph.
 The component responsible for graph syncs is `graph-sync-job
 <https://github.com/thoth-station/graph-sync-job>`__ which is written generic
 enough to sync any data and report metrics about synced data so you don't need to provide such logic on each new workload registered in the system.
 To sync